Baykar Bayraktar family: Bayraktar Mini UAV

 Bayraktar Mini UAV is a miniature UAV and the first UAV produced by Turkish company Baykar.

 With the concept of short range day and night aerial reconnaissance and surveillance applications, system design activities started in 2004.
 An initial prototype Bayraktar Mini A was developed in 2005, and following successful autonomous flight demonstrations, Baykar was awarded a contract to start series production by the Turkish Armed Forces.
 The first batch was composed of 19 aircraft and they were mainly deployed to the southeast parts of Turkey for use in counterterrorism operations.

 After hundreds of hours of flight trials, the system was subjected to major modifications and improved versions were developed.
 As a result, Bayraktar Mini B was fielded and became operational in December 2007 to be initially operated by the Turkish Armed Forces.
+It was first presented to the general public in 2010, during the Efes exercise.

 Due to its success in the region, the system was also exported to the Qatar Armed Forces in 2012.
 The development of the aircraft is being continued and the most recent version (Bayraktar MINI D) has twice the communication range and 3 times higher maximum altitude of its predecessors.